iron-io/docs/partner_docs/heroku_mq.md

     :::ruby
     gem 'iron_mq'

-## Usage

-This is for the Ruby client, but all clients have the same operations.
-See the docs for your particular language.
+Now you have a simple helper that allows you to interact with your queues:

     :::ruby
     # Create an IronMQ::Client object
     @ironmq = IronMQ::Client.new()

-    # Get a queue (if it doesn't exist, it will be created when you first post a message
+    # Get a queue (if it doesn't exist, it will be created when you first post a message)
     @queue = @ironmq.queue("my_queue")

     # Post a message